-Perform trainee duties of receiving 9-1-1 calls, assessing the calls, recording information, and redirecting the call to an appropriate agency or a Sheriff's dispatcher.
-Trainees must obtain their First Aid, Cardiopulmonary Resuscitation (CPR), FCIC/NCIC, and valid State of Florida 9-1-1 Public Safety Telecommunicator certifications during the probationary period.
+Learn to receive 9-1-1 calls, assess the calls, record information, and redirect the calls to an appropriate agency or a Sheriff's dispatcher.
+First Aid, Cardiopulmonary Resuscitation (CPR), FCIC/NCIC, and valid State of Florida 9-1-1 Public Safety Telecommunicator certifications must be obtained during the probationary period.

 Duties & Responsibilities

 Note: Depending on assigned responsibilities, employees may perform some or all of the duties below.

 Note for Trainees: Trainees are expected to learn the following duties while in a trainee status.

 - Receive 9-1-1 calls, quickly and calmly assess the situation, enter information into the Computer Aided Dispatch (CAD) system for law enforcement dispatch, and/or redirect them to specific or alternate emergency responding agencies or departments.

 - Connect conference calls involving two or more parties to render timely emergency assistance and initiate emergency callbacks to obtain additional information or to follow-up on disconnected calls.

 - Create reports to identify incorrect location information received through the Automatic Location Information system in order to initiate corrective actions.

 - Pinpoint the location of emergency/non-emergency calls initiated from landlines or cellular phones using a Global Positioning System (GPS).

 - Research local, state, and federal law enforcement databases when information dictates or when requested to verify outstanding warrants, location history information, and other information and provide the information to the responding officer prior to arriving at the emergency location.